glenntippett/AUCovidTracker/README.md

 ## About
 This is a backend API with no view.
 The data is called from the Covid 19 API (see references).
-This is still in development, the plan is to set up a (possibly cron job) task to automate sending the text message once a day.
+A rake task is scheduler on Heroku to call the API each hour, a text is only sent if there is new data from the API call.
 ## References
 COVID 19 API
 https://github.com/M-Media-Group/Covid-19-API/